 What is vertical branding?
 What is horizontal branding?

-A vertical branding strategy strives for better products, while horizontal branding strategy pushes for different.
+A vertical branding strategy pushes for objectively better products, while horizontal branding strategy is okay with being different.

 These strategies are not mutually exclusive.
-Most companies start with a vertical brand strategy and move to a horizontal brand strategy when the marketplace is established.
+Most companies start with a vertical brand strategy when they are a startup and move to a horizontal brand strategy when they establish the market.